History of the University of Pennsylvania: 21st century

-During a hearing before the U.S. House Committee on Education and the Workforce on December 6, when prompted for a "Yes/No" response to a hypothetical situation about protesters "calls for the genocide of Jewish people," Magill responses to the hypothetical scenario was viewed as equivocating as she stated it depended on context, and the university's codes of conduct and its guidelines for free speech and campus behavior.
+In a hearing before the U.S. House Committee on Education and the Workforce on December 6, when prompted for a "Yes/No" response to a hypothetical situation about protesters "calls for the genocide of Jewish people," Magill responses to the hypothetical scenario was viewed as equivocating as she stated it depended on context, and the university's codes of conduct and its guidelines for free speech and campus behavior.
 Magill's response was deemed by certain politicians, external stakeholders and members of the media as tolerant of antisemitism.
 Significant media pressure, vocal concerns voiced by a number of trustees and threats to suspend donations to the university by several large pro-Israel donors continued to mount.

 On December 9, President, Liz Magill and the chairman of its board of trustees, Scott L. Bok, resigned from their respective positions.
 Magill will remain as a tenured member of the Penn Law faculty.
 Scott Bok later published a letter addressed to the university committee detailing his perspective on the entire situation and his recommendations for university governance going forward.

 During 2024, pro-Palestinian students participated in 2024 pro-Palestinian protests on university campuses, starting the 2024 University of Pennsylvania pro-Palestine campus encampment.